laserjobs/sha256sw/README.md

 S_R < 1    Standard representation is faster
 ```

-This is a **solver-performance metric**, not a cryptographic-security metric.
+This is a solver-performance metric, not a cryptographic-security metric.

 A measured value such as: